A visual exploration of what gets lost (and found) in translation.

 Context

-‘Can you say that again?’ features a series of bold poster-sized illustrations playfully depicting French idioms.
-In the English language, you might say, “it’s raining cats and dogs” for heavy rain, while the equivalent French expression is ‘il tombe des cordes’, meaning ‘ropes are falling’.
-Each Art Nouveau-inspired piece features a French idiom translated literally into English, creating a mirror for visitors to reflect on cultural aspects of their language.
+‘Can you say that again?’ features a series of 12 poster-sized illustrations playfully depicting French idioms.
+In the English language, you might say, ‘it’s raining cats and dogs’ for heavy rain, while the equivalent French expression is ‘il tombe des cordes’, meaning ‘ropes are falling’.
+Each piece features a French idiom translated literally into English, creating a mirror for visitors to reflect on cultural aspects of their language.

 In an era of globalisation and easily accessible travel, the benefits of learning a second language are increasingly apparent.
 I began learning English at the age of seven and my proficiency improved significantly when I moved to Australia for the first time in 2019.
 I remember the initial challenges of making even the simplest sentences.
 Speaking a second language in a foreign country can be difficult, and is an experience many people can relate to, particularly in places like Australia, where immigration continues to play a significant role in its development.